 The Global Sustainability Institute (GSI) at Anglia Ruskin University plays a critical role in bringing academic disciplines from across the University together with business and government to help develop practical solutions to sustainability challenges.
 They aim to build a knowledge base around these sustainability solutions and learn from them as they are developed and implemented.
 The GSI believes that developing a holistic approach to a Green Economy is vital to tackling global sustainability issues.

 The Natural Capital Coalition is a global not for profit platform supporting scaleable uptake of natural capital in business decision making.
 It is made up of early adopters from the business, policy, accounting and NGO communities.
-The governance structure is outlined here.
-Any organizations may join (link to join page) at any time to participate in the Coalition activities.

 The Institute of Chartered Accountants in England and Wales (ICAEW)